TheDeanLab/dask-nanocourse/slidev/pages/session_1.md

 **Task Graph & Scheduler**: Each Dask computation creates a directed acyclic graph (DAG) of tasks.
 When triggered, Dask’s _scheduler_ orchestrates executing these tasks on parallel hardware (threads, processes, or cluster workers) to produce the result.
 This separation of the task graph from execution allows Dask to scale transparently.

+**What is a DAG?**: A DAG is a graph structure with directed edges and no cycles.
+In Dask, each node represents a task, and edges represent dependencies between tasks.

+- A task is a unit of work (e.g., a function call), and dependencies indicate which tasks must complete before others can start.
+- Tasks are automatically scheduled based upon their dependencies, allowing Dask to execute them in parallel where possible.

-**Dask Execution Flow**: User Collections (e.g. Dask DataFrame) create a Task Graph of many small tasks, which a _Scheduler_ executes on available resources.
-This design lets users write high-level code while Dask handles parallel execution.
-(Dask offers both a single-machine scheduler and a distributed scheduler for clusters.)
+**High-Level Abstraction**: User Collections (e.g. Dask Arrays, DataFrames, etc) lets users write high-level code while Dask handles parallel execution.

 ---
-layout: image-left
+layout: image
 image: pages/images/map-reduce-task-scheduling.svg
-backgroundSize: 90%
+backgroundSize: 95%
 ---

-## What is a Directed Acyclic Graph (DAG)?

-A Directed Acyclic Graph (DAG) is a graph structure with directed edges and no cycles.
-In Dask, each node represents a task, and edges represent dependencies between tasks.

-A task is a unit of work (e.g., a function call), and dependencies indicate which tasks must complete before others can start.

-Tasks are automatically scheduled based upon their dependencies, allowing Dask to execute them in parallel where possible.

 ---

 ## Parallelism on a Single Machine

 <v-clicks>

-- Multi-Threading: Dask’s default scheduler on a single machine uses a thread pool to execute tasks concurrently.
-This incurs very little overhead (tasks run in the same process), and works well when computations release the GIL (e.g. NumPy ufuncs, Pandas C code).
-Due to Python’s GIL, pure Python code cannot run on multiple threads at the same time, so multi-threading yields speedups mainly for numeric or I/O-bound workloads.
+- **Multi-Threading:** Dask’s default scheduler on a single machine uses a thread pool to execute tasks concurrently.
+This incurs very little overhead (tasks run in the same process), and works well when computations release the GIL (e.g. NumPy, Pandas C code).
+Due to Python’s GIL, multi-threading yields speedups mainly for numeric or I/O-bound workloads.

-- Multi-Processing: For Python-heavy workloads, Dask can use multiple processes.
+- **Multi-Processing:** For Python-heavy workloads, Dask can use multiple processes.
 The multiprocessing scheduler runs tasks in separate Python processes, bypassing the GIL to achieve true parallelism.
 This allows parallel execution even for code that doesn’t release the GIL (e.g. processing text or Python objects).
 The trade-off is overhead: transferring data between processes can be costly, especially if large data needs to be serialized.

 </v-clicks>